anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Laughter is not at all a bad beginning for a friendship, and it is far the best ending for one.
+Quote: If we open a quarrel between past and present, we shall find that we have lost the future.

-By: Oscar Wilde
+By: Winston Churchill